- What measures has the Federal Council taken with regard to variable remuneration at Credit Suisse?

 The Credit Suisse Board of Directors does not receive variable remuneration, rather a fixed amount determined in advance by the shareholders' meeting.

-Why is the Federal Council not ordering the recovery of remuneration already paid out?
+Why did the Federal Council not order the recovery of remuneration already paid out?

 The recovery of variable remuneration components already paid out is governed by private law.
-Article 10 of the Banking Act does not provide a basis for the federal government to order the reimbursement of remuneration already received.
-It can only instruct Credit Suisse to examine the legal possibilities for recovering it and to report to FINMA on the matter.
-With regard to former and current members of the group management, it has already done so.
+Article 10a of the Banking Act does not provide a basis for the federal government to order the reimbursement of remuneration already received.
+It can only instruct Credit Suisse to examine the legal possibilities for recovering it and to report to FINMA and the FDF on the matter.
+With regard to former and existing members of the group management, it did so.
 Whether and to what extent the federal government or FINMA can instruct Credit Suisse to file for restitution will have to be examined in a second step, based on the bank's clarifications.

-Why were no concrete measures taken to cancel variable remuneration at UBS despite the CHF 9 billion federal default guarantee?
+Why were no concrete measures taken to cancel variable remuneration at UBS despite the CHF 9 billion federal loss protection guarantee?

 The federal guarantee was not required because UBS got into difficulty; instead, it was provided proactively to enable a solution to be found for Credit Suisse.
-If UBS can no longer offer a competitive remuneration system, there is a danger of this resulting in a considerable risk for operational stability and ultimately for the bank's entire business, which is something to be avoided.
+If UBS could no longer offer a competitive remuneration system, there would have been a danger of this resulting in a considerable risk for operational stability and ultimately for the bank's entire business, which was something to be avoided.

-However, UBS is required to establish a separate organisational unit for winding down the portfolio.
-Within this organisational unit, there is an obligation to implement incentive-based remuneration schemes for the employees charged with the realisation.
-The assets are to be managed in such a way that losses are minimised and realisation proceeds are maximised.
+However, UBS was required to establish a separate organisational unit for winding down the portfolio.
+Within this organisational unit, there was an obligation to implement incentive-based remuneration schemes for the employees charged with the realisation.
+The assets were to be managed in such a way that losses were minimised and realisation proceeds were maximised.